ocadotechnology/newrelic-alerts-configurator/README.md

 That's all!

-This code will create alert policy that will raise critical alert whenever some-host's cpu usage will raise above 90% in last 5 minutes.
-Information about alert will be also send to my-team@my-company.com
+This code creates alert policy that will raise critical alert whenever some-host's cpu usage will raise above 90% in last 5 minutes.
+Information about alert will be emailed to my-team@my-company.com

 More examples can be found in samples directory.